Blakss1205/DuelMon/README.md

 Duelmon is a **turn-based monster battle simulator** played entirely through the console.
 Players choose a starter Duelmon and take turns battling computer-controlled opponents.
 Each Duelmon has unique moves with varying power, health points, and type effectiveness.
 The goal is to defeat all opposing Duelmon using strategy and smart move selection until one team is knocked out.

 ## Member Contributions
 Ilumin, Mark Benedict D.
 Evasco, Christian John G.
 Gicalao, Jethro Cedric T.
-Gapido, Marcus Cedrick Pm
+Gapido, Marcus Cedrick P.